Tennis-Auger-Aliassime makes early French Open exit | Sports-Games

 Tennis-Auger-Aliassime makes early French Open exit

-The Italian, who had surgery on both his ankles earlier this year, limped to his chair after the third set and called the physiotherapist.
-The 33-year-old resumed play but apparently lost all interest in the match, handing the remaining games to his opponent.
+The Italian, who had surgery on both his ankles earlier this year, limped to his chair after the third set and summoned the physiotherapist.
+The 33-year-old resumed play but seemed to lose all interest in the match, handing the remaining games to his opponent.

 - READ MORE ON: